osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

 * All sensors must be contained within one of the sensor bounding boxes.
 All thrusters must be contained within one of the thruster bounding boxes.
 The details of the bounding boxes can be found [here](TODO add link once merged).
 The image below shows the position of the bounding boxes.
 TODO: add image of bounding boxes

-* The number of each sensor and thruster in the configuration must be within the limit defined [here](TODO add link once merged).
+* The number of each sensor and thruster in the configuration must be within the limit defined [here for sensors](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/wamv_config/sensor_compliance/numeric.yaml) and [here for thrusters](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/wamv_config/thruster_compliance/numeric.yaml).

 * For thrusters, there can only be one thruster in each bounding box.
 This is to prevent teams from stacking thrusters together in one location, which is physically infeasible.